Nancy Neudauer: Service

 Neudauer has been funded by the Simons Foundation, and multiple times by the Fulbright Program, to promote mathematics in Africa and South America by traveling there to teach students graduate-level mathematics, with the goal of better preparing them for graduate study abroad.
 Her work in Africa has also included helping to develop support networks for women in mathematics there.

 Neudauer was governor of the Pacific Northwest Section of the Mathematical Association of America from 2006 to 2009.
 She is a co-director of the Center for Undergraduate Research in Mathematics.

-Research

-Neudauer has published over 15 research articles on subjects including matroids and lattice chains.
+Outreach

+Neudauer is known for her outreach work across America and Africa, receiving multiple Fulbright awards for her work supporting the African Institute for Mathematical Sciences.

 Recognition

 In 2010 the Pacific Northwest Section gave Neudauer their annual Award for Distinguished College or University Teaching of Mathematics.

-Outreach

-Neudauer is known for her outreach work across America and Africa, receiving multiple Fulbright awards for her work supporting the African Institute for Mathematical Sciences.
-She featured in a short YouTube video on Lifelong Learning.
+She was named as a Fellow of the Association for Women in Mathematics, in the 2027 class of fellows, "for her far-reaching mentoring from the Global South to the Pacific Northwest which has influenced generations of women mathematicians".